 - To add notes and labels, use the Add Notes and Add Labels options.

-NOTE: Adding notes and labels help you filter the goals during a search.
+NOTE: Adding notes and labels help you filter the goals during

 - To finalize the goal setup, click FINISH.